 Even though written personal checks are becoming increasingly rare in the US, if you want to cash one at a German bank, it can be almost impossible.
 The German banking system is simply not geared to deal with a check drawn on a US bank.
 Even if you have a German friend with a German bank account, it can be a very complicated process.
 Even a certified bank draft or cashier’s check can be problematic.
 More…

 The EC bank card (Maestro) is accepted all over Europe by stores, businesses, hotels and restaurants.
 The EC card works like a US debit card.
 It is not a credit card.
 In order to get one, you have to have an account with a German or European bank.
 The bank can also provide automatic payment or electronic transfers for monthly or other regular billings.
 Almost any banking service you would expect in the US, plus some not offered in the US, is available from a European bank.
-If you have a computer with Internet access, home banking is also available in Germany.
+If you have a computer, tablet or smartphone with Internet access, home banking is also available in Germany.

 |Online Banking in Germany: What’s a TAN?